News, Vision & Voice for the Advisory Community

 “I don’t know where they got that,” he told the writer in an interview on the sidelines of the MarketCounsel Summit in Miami Beach.
 “We’re all sitting here laughing.”

 I had taken pictures of Rhoades after talking to him, but, like me, they apparently didn’t want to leave 80-degrees-and-sunny in Miami for 40- degrees-and-wintry-mix in New York.
-The pictures eventually made their way there, but only with the help of my husband at his voiceover studio and video production business in Manhattan.
+The pictures eventually made their way there, but only with the help of my brother at his business in Manhattan.
 He said let’s try a half text, half email approach.
 Text them to me, and I’ll email them.
 It worked.
 He gets a production assistant credit.

 Tuesday night, I heard the term "freedom score" for the first time.
 Marie Swift and her company, Impact Communications Inc., had a bunch of us media folks to dinner at StripSteak in the Fontainebleau, and between the Cabernet and the many courses I learned about it from Scottrade’s Brian Stimpfl.